ionos-cloud/module-ansible/docs/api/dbaas-postgres/postgres_backup_info.md

 # postgres_backup_info

-This is a simple module that supports listing existing Postgres Clusters
+This is a simple module that supports listing existing Postgres Cluster backups

 ## Example Syntax